augustus-thomas/noteworthy/NoteworthyUserManual.md

 ```

 ### Write to file
 This function allows you to both write to existing files and create new files to write to.
 This writing function can be accessed in the home page by typing "add" when prompted to specify the action you want to perform.
 The creation of a new file can be done by typing in the name of the file you wish to create when prompted.
 Furthermore, when you access this function you will be prompted to specify the name of a file you wish to write to, the date (yyyy/mm/dd), and finally what you wish to write.
-You can press your return key to start a new line and ctrl + d to stop writing to a file.
+You can press your return key to start a new line and '*END' to stop writing to a file.

 Code example:
 ```